Gradient-Based Join Ordering: Introduction

 \section{Introduction}

 Query optimization, particularly join ordering, is one of the most critical tasks in any database system.
-It involves determining the optimal evaluation sequence for the joins in a query, such that the resulting execution order has a low query runtime.
+It involves determining the optimal evaluation order for the joins in a query, such that the resulting execution order has a low query runtime.
 Efficiently ordering join operations can significantly impact query execution time, often resulting in either instantaneous responses or impractically long delays.

 At the core of join ordering is a \textit{cost model}, which estimates the computational expense associated with executing a query or a part of it.
-Accurately estimating these costs is a challenging statistical estimation problem, primarily due to the complex data distributions and correlations within real-world databases.
-But, finding a good join ordering does not only involve estimating one query plan.
+Accurately estimating these costs is a challenging statistical estimation problem, primarily due to the complex data distributions and correlations within real-world datasets.
+But, finding a good join ordering does not only involve estimating one specific order.
 It constitutes a discrete search problem over the space of plans, which are represented as binary trees, and which grows super-exponentially.
-Classical approaches to navigating this space typically rely on discrete methods like dynamic programming, which systematically evaluates possible plans at exponential cost, or greedy heuristics, which choose locally optimal steps fast but usually find suboptimal solutions.
+Classical approaches to navigating this space typically rely on discrete methods, such as dynamic programming, which systematically evaluates possible plans at an exponential cost, or heuristics, which choose locally optimal steps quickly but often find suboptimal solutions.

-Recently, learned cost models based on neural networks have been proposed, demonstrating significant superiority in cost estimation compared to classical statistical methods.
-However, these learned cost models are either still paired with traditional discrete search methods or completely rely on Reinforcement Learning, which is sample inefficient and has unstable convergence dynamics.
+Recently, learned cost models based on neural networks have been proposed, demonstrating significant superiority in cost estimation compared to classical statistical methods~\cite{DBLP:conf/sigmod/ZhuWDZ24}.
+However, these learned cost models are either still paired with traditional discrete search methods or completely rely on Reinforcement Learning, which is sample-inefficient and has unstable convergence dynamics.

-In this work, we present a fundamentally different direction: we can exploit the differentiability of learned cost models and reformulate join ordering as a continuous optimization problem via relaxation of the discrete search space.
-As shown in Figure~\ref{fig:approach}, we represent query plans as continuous adjacency matrices, enabling direct gradient-based search guided by a differentiable cost model.
-Therefore, the main contributions of this work are:
+In this work, we present a fundamentally different approach: we can exploit the differentiability of learned cost models and reformulate join ordering as a continuous optimization problem by relaxing the discrete search space.
+As shown in Figure~\ref{fig:approach}, we represent query plans as continuous, i.e., edges are not binary but weighted between 0 and 1.
+This enables direct gradient-based search guided by a differentiable cost model.
+The main contributions of this work are: